Reminder: Shopping comes with risks, purchase with caution.

 The sum of the three dimensions of the checked bag cannot exceed 158 cm.

-You can check here for the method of calculating suitcase size: Airline Luggage Size Requirements and Guide for Choosing Carry-On and Checked Bags (5100-word article).
+You can check here for the method of calculating suitcase size: Airline Baggage Size Requirements and Guide for Choosing Carry-On and Checked Bags (5100-word article).

 Seal#

-Japan is quite different from China; on important documents, they generally prefer to use seals instead of signatures.
+Japan is different from China; on important documents, they generally prefer seals over signatures.
 So, everyone should adapt to local customs and prepare a seal in advance.

-You can find cheap seals at Japanese 100-yen shops, but they usually sell seals with common Japanese surnames, and foreigners typically need to have them custom carved.
+You can find cheap seals at Japanese hundred-yen stores, but they usually carve common Japanese surnames, and foreigners generally need to have them custom-made.
 If you don't want to experience the craftsmanship of Japanese artisans, it's better to buy one in China.
-What can be solved for just over 20 yuan in China may cost ten times more in Japan.
+What can be solved for over 20 yuan in China might cost ten times more in Japan.

 Regarding what kind of seal to buy, you can refer to the image below:

-I bought two: one is 12mm (girls should choose 10.5mm), engraved with the character "卿," for daily use.
+I bought two: one is 12mm (girls remember to choose 10.5mm), engraved with the character "卿," for daily use.
 (When placing the order, make sure to write a note like this: "卿 + no imprint + regular script.")

 The other is 15mm, engraved with "卿学童," for formal occasions like banks.
 (Remember to write a note like this: "卿学童 + no imprint + ancient script.")

 By the way, the regular package linked above comes with a storage box for the seal, but this box can only hold the seal; the ink pad is in a separate box.
-The slightly more expensive package includes a so-called "PU seal box," which can hold both the seal and a small amount of ink.
+A slightly more expensive package has a so-called "PU seal box," which can hold both the seal and a small amount of ink.
 Opening this box and pressing the seal into the small ink box allows for easy stamping, which is quite convenient.
-(In formal situations, there will often be ink pads available, but in daily life, you'll have to bring your own supplies.
-For those who tend to be forgetful, consider buying the slightly more expensive option with the "PU seal box.")
+(In formal situations, there is often ink available, but in daily life, you have to bring your own; for forgetful students, when buying a seal, consider getting the slightly more expensive one with the "PU seal box.")

 Plug Adapter#

 Japan's three-prong sockets are different from those in China, so it's best to prepare an adapter.
-However, if you have a two-prong power strip, you might not need to prepare this; it can be used in Japan as well (holding back tears from the pain of three-prong power strips...).
+However, if you have a two-prong power strip, you might not need to prepare this; you can use it in Japan as well.
+(Holding back tears over the three-prong power strip...)

-If it's a charger for a phone or computer, it will work normally in Japan, but some small appliances may not.
-Japan's voltage is 100V, and phone and computer data cables are generally marked as "Input: 100-240VAC," so they will work when you arrive.
-However, some small appliances are often marked as "Rated Voltage: 220V," so you'll need to buy a voltage-converting plug adapter for those.
-(Shrugging, it's too expensive; I'll let that small appliance gather dust, haha.)
+If it's a phone or laptop charger, it will work normally in Japan, but some small appliances may not work.
+Japan's voltage is 100V, and phone and laptop data cables are generally marked "Input: 100-240VAC," so they can be used here; however, some small appliances are often marked "Rated Voltage: 220V," and for those, you need to buy a voltage-converting adapter.
+(Shrug, it's too expensive; I choose to let that small appliance gather dust, haha.)

-Once again, I declare: This article is for reference only and does not constitute any purchase advice.
-I am not responsible for any quality issues or financial losses that may arise, haha.
+Once again, I declare: This article is for reference only and does not constitute any purchasing advice.
+I am not responsible for any quality issues or economic losses that may arise, haha.

 Finally, I wish all the students reading this article a smooth working experience in Japan!